opendaylight/docs/docs/release-notes/projects/netvirt.rst

 Behavior Changes
 ================

-No behaviour change in this release.
+There are no behavior changes in this release.

 New and Modified Features
 =========================